Ecalzo/youtube-pubsub-handler/README.md

 # What is this doing?
-pubsubhub sends push notifications for new video uploads.
-We subscribe with one of the links above and acknowledge the GET request from pubsubhub by serving its challenge, seen as `request.args["hub.challenge"]` in `app.py`.
-Now we should receive POST requests containing XML data about the new uploads for the YT channel we subscribed to.
-Thats it for now, in the future we would like to integrate this into a reddit mod bot to post about the new uploads.
+Youtube uses pubsubhub to send push notifications for new video uploads.
+This app subscribes when a user requests a channel ID to be linked to a subreddit.
+This handshake occurs when the app acknowledges the GET request from pubsubhub by serving its challenge in the http response (seen as `request.args["hub.challenge"]`).
+Now we should receive POST requests containing XML data about the new uploads for the YT channel the app is subscribed to.
+This app then regularly keep leases from pubsubhub "fresh" by renewing leases in its database that may expire in the near future.

 # Endpoints
 * `/pubsubhub/hook` the hook to use with [pubsubhub](https://pubsubhubbub.appspot.com/subscribe)